 - Health promotion Charity

-This depends entirely upon your project.
-However, the majority of grants are in the range of $15,000 to $50,000.
+This depends entirely upon your project and we encourage the submission of multi year applications.
 We request that you contact the Trust’s office prior to any submission if your requested amount is $100,000 or more.
-We recommend you look at our past grants list for further information.Applying to the John Villers Trust

 My project will be of benefit for Queenslanders and a national audience too.
 Can I still apply for a grant?